rdiankov/openrave/docs/en/command_line_tools.rst

 .. shell-block:: openrave-robot.py --help

-.. _tool-openrave-createplugin
+.. _tool-openrave-createplugin:

 openrave-createplugin.py
 ------------------------

 Sets up a project directory and initial files for creating OpenRAVE plugins and executables.

-For example:
+This command line will create a plugin that offers a **MyNewProblem** :class:`.ProblemInstance`:

 .. code-block:: bash